 In any case, Christians in early national America understood that while they might mark the Fourth of July, it was better to do so in a separate service on the day of the Fourth itself.

-I understand that some pastors would face a big fight if they did not commemorate the Fourth of July on the Sunday prior to it (this year, this means Sunday, July 3).
+I understand that some pastors would face a big fight if they did not commemorate the Fourth of July on the Sunday prior to it.
 And some fights are not worth having.
 But here are some suggestions if you are concerned about the undue blurring of worship of God and devotion to nation.
 What might work will depend a lot on the location and makeup of your congregation.

 First, could you encourage the church to participate in a civil ceremony (such as a Fourth of July parade) instead of commemorating the Fourth during a Sunday service?
 If it is a change from a Sunday “God and Country” service, this would probably require a lot of communication that the pastor and church really do consider this civil commemoration to be important.
 The pastor can show this by attending and participating himself.